wp-cool-tools/purify-wp-menues/README.txt

 * **Number 6** in [13 Great Free HTML Widgets for WordPress](http://wpaisle.com/wordpress-widgets/free-html-widgets-for-wordpress/) by sam on August 27, 2014
 * **Number 8** in [10 Magnificent Free Menus Widgets for WordPress](http://creativevore.com/wordpress/free-menus-widgets-for-wordpress/) by jatin on July 26, 2014

-= Demo =
-You want to test Purify WordPress Menus before installing on your site?
-Try it out on your free dummy site and [click here](https://demo.tastewp.com/purify-wp-menues).

 = No undesirable visual effects =

 The visual appearance of menus and category lists in the frontend remains unchanged in most cases.
 If you should see an undesirable visual effect to the menus and category lists in your theme, then you can activate the needed CSS classes on the plugin's options page.